 And what can be more liberating, more risky to traditional norms than taking a year or more out to follow your dreams of travel?

 You see, throughout all these major life changes I have had travel.
 World travel.
-I started travelling during the summers of my first degree and took my first epic trip pretty much straight afterward.
-I have taken countless gap and snap years since then and even now I quit work for mini retirement at least once a year to travel for 6 or 7 months.
+Apart from a few short ventures during college, I started really travelling during the summers of my first degree and took my first epic trip pretty much straight afterward.
+I have taken countless gap and snap years since then and even now I quit work for a ‘mini retirement’ at least once a year to travel for 6 or 7 months.
 Through all these life changes, through all these very different career paths and life in academia, I had travel.
 Travel was my one true constant.

 I didn’t know it at the time of course but those experiences I gained whilst travelling shaped me in ways I never realised until much later.
 It has taught me that life isn’t linear.
-You don’t have to leave school, get your qualifications, get your career and then spend your life paying bills.
+You don’t have to leave school, get your qualifications, get your career and then spend your life paying bills until you die.
 Life isn’t one straight line.
-It is a winding road with a million deviations, branches and dirt trails that you can explore and go back to at your leisure.
+It is a winding labyrinthine road with a million deviations, branches, paths and dirt trails that you can explore and go back to at your leisure.

 Taking time out to travel will not harm your career chances or ruin your chances of academic success.
 Far from it.